CopernicaMarketingSoftware/Documentation/Yothalot/cpp-tuple.md

 ## Member string()
 With member `string()` you can retrieve a string from the tuple.
-It does not matter if you passed in a char *, char * with length, or a string, you will receive a std::string.
+It does not matter if the value you have passed into the tuple was a string or not.
+If it was a numeric value, it will be converted to a string.
 The fields are indexed from zero.
 You can use it like:
 ```cpp
 /**
  *  Create a tuple that holds some numbers and a string